marcoalopez/GrainSizeTools/DOCS/sourceDoc_to_pdf.md

 Heilbronner, R., 2000.
 Automatic grain boundary detection and grain size analysis using polarization micrographs or orientation images. *J. Struct.
 Geol.* 22, 969–981. doi:[10.1016/S0191-8141(00)00014-6](http://www.sciencedirect.com/science/article/pii/S0191814100000146)

 > This paper explains a simple procedure for creating grain boundary maps from thin sections using a semi-automatic method implemented in a NIH Image macro named Lazy Grain Boundary (LGB).
-NIH Image is the predecessor of ImageJ and is no longer under active development.
-The authors compare the results obtained using the LGB method and manual segmentation.
-The input digital images were obtained from a quartzite under light microscopy using different techniques including the CIP method.
-All the steps describing in the protocol can be automated using the ImageJ software and even using more sophisticated segmentation algorithms than those implemented in the LGB macro (e.g. using the Canny edge detector instead of the Sobel one).
+NIH Image is the predecessor of ImageJ (no longer under active development).
+The authors compare the results obtained using the LGB method and manual segmentation using digital images obtained from a quartzite under light microscopy using different techniques.
+Interestingly, all the steps described in the protocol can be automated using the ImageJ software and using more sophisticated segmentation algorithms than those originally implemented in the LGB macro (e.g. using the Canny edge detector instead of the Sobel one).

 Barraud, J., 2006.
 The use of watershed segmentation and GIS software for textural analysis of thin sections. *Journal of Volcanology and Geothermal Research* 154, 17–33. doi:[10.1016/j.jvolgeores.2005.09.017](http://dx.doi.org/10.1016%2Fj.jvolgeores.2005.09.017)

-> This paper propose a workflow for grain segmentation and grain analysis in rocks that differs slightly from other approaches referred here.
-For image acquisition, he uses three different images from light microscopy with different orientations and then combine them in a false-colour RGB image.
-For grain segmentation it uses the anisotropic diffusion for noise reduction plus watershed segmentation (both available in ImageJ).
-For grain size measures he promotes the use of geographical information systems (GIS) and vector graphics over the use of ImageJ-type applications plus raster images.
+> This paper propose a workflow for grain segmentation and grain analysis that differs slightly from other approaches referred here.
+For the acquisition, it uses three different images from light microscopy with different orientations, combining them in a false-colour RGB image.
+For grain segmentation it uses the anisotropic diffusion for noise reduction plus watershed methods (both available in ImageJ).

 <div style="page-break-after: always;"></div>